SoloDB Documentation

 EnsureIndex(a => a.Tags.Count)Rejected - DBRefMany properties resolve through link tables

 Note: Owner-side DBRef.Id indexes are not redundant with the link table's SourceId/TargetId indexes.
-They serve different query paths: the owner-side index optimizes filtering on the owner collection's JSON field, while link table indexes optimize JOIN traversals.
+They help different queries: the owner-side index speeds up filtering on the owner collection's JSON field, while link table indexes speed up JOIN traversals.

 Transactions Since v1.0.0